w3f/consensus/NetRNGs.md

-If we have a network randomness scheme picking block producers or many another specific random results, then they could include a VRF of the previous block.
+If we have a network randomness scheme picking block producers or many another specific random results, then they could include a VRF of the block number.
 As above, each node's only options are to produce a block or not produce a block, so whatever alternatives nodes they have who could produce a block give them influence over the random number, but another user might produce a block first